Population: 1.81 million (2011 Census) Area: 13,843 km2 c.175km wide and 135km high. Border: 360km (with the Republic of

 Longest river: River Bann (129km)

 Government: Part of the United Kingdom of Great Britain and Northern Ireland (also comprising England, Scotland and Wales).
 Prime Minister Theresa May (Conservative).
-Secretary of Sate James Brokenshire MP (head of the Northern Ireland Office).
+Secretary of Sate Karen Bradley MP (head of the Northern Ireland Office).
 There are 18 NI MPs; DUP 10, Sinn Fein 7, Lady Sylvia Hermon (Independent Unionist) 1.
-Due to their opposition of NI's inclusion in the UK (and Parliament's oath of allegiance to the Queen), Sinn Fein's five MPs do not take their seats at Westminster.
+Due to their opposition of NI's inclusion in the UK (and Parliament's oath of allegiance to the Queen), Sinn Fein's MPs do not take their seats at Westminster.

 Languages: English (predominant), Irish Gaelic, Ulster-Scots (dialect variant of the English language originating in Scotland).